 |Copyright © Nucleus Medical Media, Inc.|

-- Self-imposed restrictive diets for weight loss or due to food allergies
+- Stricts diet due to severe food allergies

 - Bruising easily

-- Eat a healthy, balanced diet rich in fruits and vegetables.
+The risk of this problem can be lowered by eating a healthy, balanced diet that is rich in fruits and vegetables.

 Family Doctor—American Academy of Family Physicians http://familydoctor.org